invertase/react-native-firebase/docs/messaging/notifications.md

 The various Firebase Admin SDKs allow you to send messages to your users.
 If these messages also contain notification options, the React Native Firebase Cloud Messaging module will automatically display these notifications.

-For example, when using the [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) package in a NodeJS environment to send [messages from a server](/messaging/server-integration), a `notification` property can be added to the message payload:
+For example, when using the [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) package in a Node.js environment to send [messages from a server](/messaging/server-integration), a `notification` property can be added to the message payload:

 ```js